-In the winter of 2009-10, members of the Yatton, Congresbury, Claverham and Cleeve Archaeological Research Team (YCCCART) completed an earthwork survey of an enclosure on the north-west side of Broadfield Down, at Bickley, near Cleeve, North Somerset.
-This enclosure, now known as Bickley 3, was found to have similarities to a group of earthwork enclosures on Broadfield Down, North Somerset which were described by Vince Russett in his article (2006) in the journal of the Council for British Archaeology South West, 18.
+In the winter of 2006-7, members of the Yatton, Congresbury, Claverham and Cleeve Archaeological Research Team (YCCCART) completed an earthwork survey of an enclosure on the north-west side of Broadfield Down, at Chelvey Batch, Brockley, North Somerset.
+This enclosure was included in the appendix to Vince Russett's article (2006) describing a group of earthwork enclosures on the Down which share a number of similar features.